 Emily completed a BA at Pomona College (USA), an MSc at the University of Otago (NZ), and a PhD at Dartmouth College (USA).
 She hails from the small town of Chagrin Falls in the great state of Ohio.
 Through her work in the SoBA lab, she addresses how experience shapes perception and is especially interested in how we learn new skills by watching others, how action expertise is manifest in the brain, the neural foundations of art appreciation/neuroaesthetics, and our social interactions with artificial agents.
-When not in the lab, Emily can be found exploring the mountains (Welsh, Scottish..., or real mountains!), watching animal documentaries (and/or cat videos), or attempting to understand what people are saying through their thick Glaswegian accents.
-Emily was an assistant professor at Radboud University Nijmegen/Donders Institute in the Netherlands (2010-2015), followed by appointments as lecturer/SL/Professor of Social Neuroscience at Bangor University, and currently serves as the PI on the ERC Starting Grant SOCIAL ROOBTS and holds joint appointments as a Professor of Social Robotics at the University of Glasgow in Scotland, and Macquarie University and the MARCS Institute at Westerny Sydney University in Australia.
+When not in the lab, Emily can be found exploring the mountains or sea, watching animal documentaries (and/or cat videos), dancing, or trying to master the Glasgwegian and Australian accents.
+Emily was previously an assistant professor at Radboud University Nijmegen/Donders Institute in the Netherlands and a lecturer/SL/Professor of Social Neuroscience at Bangor University, and currently serves as the PI on the ERC Starting Grant SOCIAL ROOBTS and holds joint appointments as a Professor of Social Robotics at the University of Glasgow in Scotland, and Macquarie University and the MARCS Institute at Westerny Sydney University in Australia.

 Emily S. Cross

 Richard completed his BSc and PhD at the University of Birmingham (UK).
 Originally from Leeds, West Yorkshire, he grew up with a keen interest in sport, which led him to study Sport and Exercise Sciences as an undergraduate.
 During his PhD, Richard became interested in the human brain and how we make sense of other people, and has since been performing research in Social and Cognitive Neuroscience.
 Richard is a Reader and has been on the School of Psychology faculty at Bangor University since 2012.
 When he's not reading brains, he can be found paying homage to David Bowie and running marathons.